 In chartering the prevailing global discourses on international protection, analyses of traditional media sources will be combined with analyses of discourses circulating on social media platforms like Facebook, Twitter, YouTube, and Reddit.
-These approaches constitute the essence of PROTECT’s Work Package 7 and will be co-led by the Ljubljana researchers, Slavko Splichal and Boris Mance, and Lund University’s Anamaria Dutceac Segesten.
+These approaches constitute the essence of PROTECT’s Work Package 7 and will be co-led by the Ljubljana researchers, Slavko Splichal and Boris Mance, and Lund University’s Anamaria Dutceac Segesten and Mike Farjam.

 Meet Anamaria Dutceac Segesten

-Anamaria Dutceac Segesten is Senior Lecturer in European Studies at Lund University.
+Anamaria Dutceac Segesten is Associate Professor in European Studies at Lund University.
 She has written extensively on the topic of nationalism, collective identity, and conflict.
 She is currently driving several projects investigating the role of social media in democratic politics and is interested in the influence of social media on polarization.
-Below, Dr. Segesten presents her role in PROTECT and the research of Work Package 7.
+Below, Dr. Segesten presents her role in PROTECT and some initial findings from the social media research of Work Package 7.

 Photo: Lund University